Our Community

 The culture of life is in danger, however, in the Black community.
 Recent studies show that 9,362 abortions were performed among all women in Louisiana in 2015, and 5,763 of those abortions, or 62%, were obtained by Black women.

 Black mothers gave birth, during this same period of time, to 24,848 live babies.
 The 5,763 babies killed by abortion represent 1 death for every 4 live babies.
-In other words, every 5th black baby in the state of Lousiana is killed before it can take a breath.
+In other words, every 5th black baby in the state of Louisiana is killed before it can take a breath.
 This is an alarming trend that threatens the long-term survival of the Black population in the state of Louisiana.

 Unmarried Black women have more than twice the number of abortions as their White counterparts.